andreas-deruiter/andreas-deruiter.github.io/_posts/2022-07-12-there-are-many-ways-to-delete-data-in-kusto.md

 -   First create a table, with a schema based on the table from which you wish to delete the extents.
 You can use the `.create table` `based-on` command for this.
 See [.create table based-on - Azure Data Explorer \| Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/create-table-based-on-command)
 -   Then, use the `.move extents` command to move the extents you wish to remove from the main table to the one you just created.
 See [.move extents - Azure Data Explorer \| Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/move-extents)
--   The use `.drop table` to remove the table with the extents to be removed.
+-   Then use `.drop table` to remove the table with the extents to be removed.

 You can later recover that table again using `.undo drop table`, which also brings back the extents.

-# Updating and deleting data with `.replace extents `
+# Updating and deleting data with `.replace extents`

 One of the first things you learn when using Kusto is: *you can’t update data*.
-Well, with `.replace extents `you can, and you can also use it to remove data.
+Well, with `.replace extents` you can, and you can also use it to remove data.

 I wrote a separate blog article on this:

 [How to update data in Kusto](https://andreas-deruiter.github.io/2022/07/12/how-to-update-data-in-kusto.html)

-The possibility to update data in Kusto is exciting, but you can also use this method to remove rows of data, which makes it an alternative to .delete and .purge.
+The ability to update data in Kusto is exciting, but you can also use this method to remove rows of data, which makes it an third way of removing rows of data, next to using `.delete` and `.purge`.

-The method is similar to .purge in that the data is not just flagged as deleted, but you remove rows from the extents by rewriting the poisoned extents.
-Using .replace gives you a bit more control in exchange for a bit more complexity because there are more steps.
+The method is similar to `.purge` in that the data is not just flagged as deleted, but you remove rows from the extents by rewriting the poisoned extents.
+Using `.replace` gives you a bit more control in exchange for a bit more complexity because there are more steps for you to take.

-Unlike .purge, .replace does not control when the dropped data is physically removed in the Microsoft data center.
+Unlike `.purge`, `.replace` does not control when the dropped data is physically removed in the Microsoft data center.

 # Physically deleting dropped extents in the Microsoft data center